EmanuelQuintino/Task-Manager-WDC/README.md

 ## Features

+- User registration and authentication with JWT tokens
+- Task Management: ADD, EDIT and DELETE tasks
-- Integration with API
+- Task history and listing tasks with pagination
-- Listing and pagination with all Tasks
+- Statistics and report with totals by status
-- Search field when typing filter
+- Task filtering by status
+- Integration with own API
-- Application Deployment
+- Application deployment

 ## Technologies